Check Engine Light

-The light indicates there is a problem with your vehicle’s engine and powertrain control system.
+The check engine light indicates there is a problem with your vehicle’s engine and powertrain control system.
 Your vehicle’s on-board diagnostic system (OBD) monitors the conditions in your vehicle and turns the light on when there is a problem.
 The check engine light does not indicate the exact nature of the problem.
-With the right training and diagnostic equipment the problem can be diagnosed and repairs performed.
+However, with the right training and diagnostic equipment, the problem can be diagnosed and repairs performed.

 - Check to see if your gas cap is secure and tight.
 A loose or missing gas cap can trigger the light to come on.

 - If the light is flashing a problem is currently happening that will cause major damage to your engine.
 (Do not operate your vehicle with a flashing CEL.)

 - If the light is on solid or steady the problem must be diagnosed a the first convenient opportunity.